 Boston Opera House where the Boston Ballet performs

 While there, Cale played in three Memorial Day parades.
-One of them, Maureen and I went to go see him in and here is a not-very-good-photo of him.
-He’s the tall trombone playing guy looking down, right in the middle.
+One of them, Maureen, and I went to go see him in, and here is a not-very-good photo of him.
+He’s the tall trombone-playing guy looking down, right in the middle.
 This parade was in Somerville, MA, a suburb of Boston.
-Don’t be fooled by the diminutive drummer in the back.
-She was bang on great!

 Cale and Maureen live in a section of Boston called Jamaica Plain.
 While there, I did manage to snap a few shots of some fabulous homes in their neighborhood.
 The homes in their neighborhood are largely Queen Anne Victorian built from about 1860-1890.
 I love the Queen Anne style because the homes have less of the more common gingerbread and are more classic in their detailing.